eliacunegatti/SDE-Twitter/README.md

 ## Installation and setup
 First of all clone the repo.
-Be sure to have Python already installed in your laptop, if not install it.
+Be sure to have Python already installed on your laptop, if not install it.
 After that check to have all the packages used for this project.
-If you are missing some packages here are available all the bash command in order to be sure you will install everything needed to run the code.
+If you are missing some packages here are available all the bash commands to be sure you will install everything needed to run the code.
 ```bash
 pip install -r requirements.txt
 ```